AAUW’s Award-Winning Creative Collaborators

 The resulting “Bad News about the Gender Pay Gap” public service announcement at first looks just like any other breaking news segment— until the male co-anchor leaves his desk just as his female colleague begins reporting on the gender pay gap.
 The campaign came full circle as AAUW premiered the new PSA at our 2016 Equal Pay Day block party featuring Patricia Arquette.

-Just as AAUW and Y&R are beginning to roll this new PSA out across the country in advance of the fall 2016 elections, both the video and a related radio spot were short-listed for the prestigious 2016 Cannes Lion Awards.
+Both the video and a related radio spot were short listed for the prestigious 2016 Cannes Lion Awards.

 Your great idea could be our next award-winning campaign.

 We’re ready to build on this record of award-winning passion projects and public awareness campaigns.
-To learn how to collaborate with AAUW on a passion project that will bring your creative firm the recognition it deserves and change the conversation on women and girls, contact AAUW’s Public Relations Manager Ryan Burwinkel at email@example.com.
+To learn how to collaborate with AAUW on a passion project that will bring your creative firm the recognition it deserves and change the conversation on women and girls, contact firstname.lastname@example.org.